-Paul said he was given authority by Christ to build His Church, not tear it down (2Co 10:8).
+Paul said he was given authority by Christ to build His Church (2Co 10:8).
 Though church leaders ought to feel the deepest sense of obligation and participation in their ministry, no pastor or church planter ever owns his ministry.
 Jesus, not the church planter or pastor, is the head of the church.

-3 Jesus builds His Church through us: "I will build my Church."
+(3) Jesus builds His Church through us: "I will build my Church."